-Since 2016, we have reached more than 10,000,000 women and girls with the tools they need to overcome obstacles and reach their full potential.
+Since 2016, we have reached more than 14 MILLION women and girls with the tools they need to overcome obstacles and reach their full potential.

-Women and girls gained access to clean water close to home.
+11.6 million women and girls gained access to clean water close to home

-Women and girls benefitted from programs that challenge harmful cultural norms
+1.32 million women and girls benefited from programs that challenge harmful cultural norms

-Women gained access to financial services, savings groups, training, technology, and markets
+1.76 million women gain access to financial services, saving groups, training technology, and markets

 We are blessed to partner with hundreds of philanthropists and advocates and couldn’t do this work without them.
 And we’re able to reach more people because of our highly collaborative local and global partnerships within private and public sectors.